Application and enrolment for international applicants

 - school leaving certificate (complete certificate)

-- if applicable: if your school certificates are not sufficient for admission, you must also provide a certificate showing you have passed the assessment examination (Feststellungsprüfung) for the degree programme in question (certified copy)
+- If applicable: assessment examination (Feststellungsprüfung) for the degree programme in question (certified copy)

 - if you have completed previous periods of study: complete academic report/transcript of records